pcminer-tools/pcminer/README.md

    ui/index.html in your browser will bring up a version of PC-miner that contains the conference you just added.
 Please contribute any data you added, so that others can benefit from your efforts.

+6. Some authors (e.g., Alexander Aiken) have multiple DBLP records (there is one for "Alexander Aiken" and one for "Alex Aiken").
+To merge such records in PC-miner, please edit the list of name mappings in ./data/NameMappings.txt

 III.
 Feedback, Suggestions, and Acknowledgements
 -----------------------------------------------

-PC-miner was developed by Frank Tip as a tool to help identify PC member candidates for the ISSTA'11 and PLDI'12 program committees.
+I originally developed as a tool for identifying PC member candidates for the ISSTA'11 and PLDI'12 program committees.
 Since then, it has been used by several other PC chairs for conferences such as ISMM, ISSTA, ICSE, FSE, PLDI, ASE, ECOOP, and OOPSLA.
 Feedback, suggestions, and improvements are most welcome, as is additional conference data.
-Feedback, contributions and suggestions from Giuseppe Castagna, Matt Dwyer, Cormac Flanagan, Sam Guyer, Richard Jones, Max Schaefer, Alex Orso, Jan Vitek, and Andreas Zeller are gratefully acknowledged.
+Contributions from Giuseppe Castagna, Matt Dwyer, Cormac Flanagan, Sam Guyer, Richard Jones, Max Schaefer, Alex Orso, Sam Tobin-Hochstadt, Jan Vitek, and Andreas Zeller are gratefully acknowledged.

 The data made available in PC-miner contains information from the